SWIFTSIM/swiftsim-rt-tools/README.md

 -   `HLLRiemannSolverEigenvalues` - compute the Eigenvalues for the HLL Riemann solver used (optionally) in the GEAR-RT scheme

--   `py_thermochemistry` - some python functions and scripts related to thermochemistry.
+-   `pyThermochemistry` - some python functions and scripts related to thermochemistry.
 Useful to set up initial conditions, or do some outside computations for setups.